terrywbrady/CldAws230/PITCHME.md

 ## Cost Management

-- DSpace requires an m2.large or larger EC2 instance.
+- DSpace requires an m2.large or larger EC2 instance (SSM Param)
-- The system will cap the number of instances that can be started at once.
+- The system will cap the number of instances that can be started at once (SSM Param)
-- The system will set an expiration time on each instance.
+- The system will set an expiration time on each instance (SSM Param)
 - A Cloud Watch Rule + Lambda will terminate resources that have exceeded uptime

 +++